 During the month of March, swarms of reproductive carpenter ants emerge from mature colonies in order to establish new colonies.
 Carpenter ants remain active from March until October before becoming dormant during the winter, but in some cases, colonies remain active within indoor locations during the winter.
 Capturing carpenter ant specimens found indoors can be difficult due to their fast movements, and these pests usually emerge from their indoor hiding spots 15 minutes after sundown in order to search a home for food sources.
 Mature carpenter ant colonies usually consist of around 10,000 specimens, but only 10 to 15 percent of a colony’s workers emerge from the nest at night in order to forage.
 Some indoor carpenter ant nests are established within structural wood, while other nests are found within hidden areas of a home where wood is absent.
 Carpenter ants will only nest within moist wood sources, and the most common areas of a home where nests are found within wood include window sills, attic spaces, door frames, wall-voids, below bathroom baseboards, porch supports, siding, and even beneath shingles.
 Infestations have also been found within fiberglass and foam insulation.
 Carpenter ants become abundant during the mid to late summer months, which is when infestations are most likely to occur.

-Have you found any ants in your kitchen this summer?
+Have you found any ants in your kitchen this year?